Mohabbat Tumse Nafrat Hai

 Mohabbat Tumse Nafrat Hai (مُحبَّت تم سے نَفرت ہے, "Love, I hate you") is a Pakistani romantic drama serial that aired on GEO TV.
 Written by Khalil-ur-Rehman Qamar, produced by 7th Sky Entertainment and directed by Farooq Rind, it stars Ayeza Khan, Imran Abbas and Shehzad Sheikh in the lead roles.
 The show premiered on 8 April 2017.

 Plot

 The serial starts with the story of Kaneez Begum's family.
-She has suffered a lot in her life and witnessed death of many kinfolk.
-Despite losing all the attractiveness of world, she has created the high-spirited environment in her house and cherishes every remaining moment of life.
-Maheen (Ayeza Khan), the maternal granddaughter of Kaneez Begum, is kind of short-tempered and egotistical, but still the apple of everyone's eye in the family.
+She has suffered a lot in her life and witnessed the death of many of her kin.
+Despite losing all the attractiveness of the world, she has created a high-spirited environment in her house and cherishes every moment of life.
+Maheen (Ayeza Khan), the maternal granddaughter of Kaneez Begum, is short-tempered and egotistical, but adored by everyone in the family.
 Waqar (Imran Abbas), a grandson of Kaneez Begum returns from London and takes interest in Maheen.
 Although they both were hiding their feelings, Kaneez Begum gets the temperature of their love affair, which is against her wish.
-She wants to tie the knot between Maheen and Gulraiz (Shehzad Sheikh) so she announces their engagement.
+She wants Maheen to marry Gulraiz (Shehzad Sheikh) so she announces their engagement.